Tech Trek

 Expanding Your Horizons

-A national organization, EYH has just recently merged with TechBridge Girls.
-For the past three decades the EYH chapter in Sonoma County hosts an annual event: a one-day, hands-on workshop conference exposing 7thth and 8thh grade girls to careers requiring a math and science background.
-Santa Rosa, Petaluma and Healdsburg AAUW all support the conference with donations and volunteers.
+A national organization, EYH has merged with TechBridge Girls.
+For over 30 years, the EYH chapter in Sonoma County has hosted an annual event: a one-day, hands-on workshop conference exposing 7thth and 8thh grade girls to STEAM careers requiring a math and science background.
+The local AAUW Branches, Healdsburg, Petaluma, and Santa Rosa, support the conference with donations and volunteers.

-For more information about EYH opportunities, contact Nancy Haiston, EYH Chair.
+For more information about EYH and EYH opportunities, contact Nancy Haiston, EYH Chair